FromZeus/regmitter/Readme.rst

 Description
 ~~~~~~~~~~~

-This utility is designed for transferring docker regisries data.
+This utility is designed for transferring docker registries data.

 Installation
 ~~~~~~~~~~~~